 legal resources necessary to hold negligent facilities accountable.

-New Jersey Nursing Home Abuse Lawyers
+New Jersey Nursing Home Abuse Lawyer

-The statute of limitations runs for a period of 2 years, beginning from the date the cause of action was discovered, or from the date of death in the case of wrongful death.
+The statute of limitations runs for two years, beginning from the date the cause of action was discovered or from the date of death.
 (N.J.
 Stat.
-Ann. §2A:14-2; §2A:31-3)
+Ann. §2A:14-2; §2A:31-3)DAMAGES CAP

 National Nursing Home Trends